-For the first set of simulations, we set buffer size to 2.5MB, and generation rate to one message every 25-35 seconds.
-The trends of delivery ratio, average hopcounts, and overhead ratio as a function of initial copies number are shown in Fig. 12(a) ~ Fig. 12(c).
+For the first set of simulations, we set the buffer size to 2.5 MB, and the generation rate to one message every $25\sim35$ seconds.
+The trends of delivery ratio, average hopcounts, and overhead ratio as a function of the initial number of copies are shown in Figs.12(a)~12(c).

-Fig. 12(a) shows the changes in delivery ratio over the initial copies number from 16 to 64.
-The simulation results show that the delivery ratio of Spray and Wait-C remains at the lowest level over the period from 16 to 64, compared with other management strategies.
+Fig.12(a) shows the changes in delivery ratio over the initial number of copies from 16 to 64.
+The simulation results show that the delivery ratio of spray and wait-C remains at the lowest level over the period from 16 to 64, compared with other management strategies.
 Subsequently, this phenomenon becomes more obvious, especially when the initial number of copies is small.
-In the analysis, the phenomenon is reasonable because a small initial number of copies results in different messages having almost the same number of copies.
+In the analysis, the phenomenon is reasonable because a small initial number of copies result in different messages having almost the same number of copies.
 Therefore, the scheduling and drop strategy is equivalent to the random selection.
-However, there is a downward trend in the delivery ratio of Spray and Wait-O, along with the growth of the initial number of copies.
-According to the analysis, the growth of the initial copies number leads to the occurrence of buffer overflow; in other words, the buffer size cannot undertake the overhead in DTNs.
-In addition, it is worth noticing that the proposed message scheduling and drop strategy SDSRP appears to have a slightly upward trend, and it achieves the better performance regarding delivery ratio compared with Spray and Wait, Spray and Wait-O, Spray and Wait-C. However, ISDSRP achieves the best delivery performance, which proves that the improved estimation strategy further enhances the accuracy of priority and improves the delivery ratio.
-According to the above analysis, we can make a conclusion that ISDSRP and SDSRP do a good job facing different initial numbers of copies.
+However, there is a downward trend in the delivery ratio of spray and wait-O, along with the growth of the initial number of copies.
+According to the analysis, the growth of the initial number of copies leads to the occurrence of buffer overflow; in other words, the buffer size cannot undertake the overhead in DTNs.
+In addition, it is worth noticing that the proposed message scheduling and drop strategy SDSRP appears to have a slightly upward trend, and it achieves the better performance regarding delivery ratio compared with spray and wait, spray and wait-O, and spray and wait-C. However, ISDSRP achieves the best delivery performance, which proves that the improved estimation strategy further enhances the accuracy of priority and improves the delivery ratio.
+According to the above analysis, we can make a conclusion that ISD-SRP and SDSRP do a good job facing different initial numbers of copies.